 Each general type of chart offers you avenues for different types of goals for your analysis and storytelling with data.
 For example, the most basic type of chart is Categorical, because it merely isolates one type of information and computes its quantity.
 Categorical charts require effort to define and consider why an audience might care to see the distributions of quantity across properties of a category.
 The (in)famous Word Cloud is a categorical chart, since it displays the frequency of particular words used within a corpus.
 Categorical charts also help audiences do comparison work, such as Bar charts or Bubble charts.
-Relational charts differ from Categorical in that they help people examine and test for correlations and connections between 2 or more categories.
+Relational charts differ from Categorical in that they help people examine and test for correlations and connections between two or more categories.
 Some Relational charts include the Matrix chart and the Chord diagrams.
-Rhetmap’s Market Comparison chart is considered a Temporal chart, since it displays a particular category of data (Number of job postings) across a definition of time (per Week).
+Rhetmap’s Market Comparison chart is considered a Temporal chart, since it displays a particular category of data (number of job postings) across a definition of time (per week).
 In effect, what type of chart you choose to develop will help you ask and answer certain types of research questions, so how and where do you begin to use open data?

 |1.
 Research questions and aims|

 |1.1 What’s my question or interest in this topic?||How do the number of job postings per week compare across years?|